jgibbons-cp/java-goof/README.md

  * Next we will exploit the app from UI using the zip-slip vulnerability.
 The reference I used is from
  [a Snyk research post](https://snyk.io/research/zip-slip-vulnerability) and a webinar included on the [page](https://www.youtube.com/watch?v=l1MT5lr4p9o).
  This uses Java code that does not check directory structure when unpacking a zip file.
 It takes the user up 20 levels of ../ (if you hit root you will keep traversing back to root) then we traverse to the JVM directory to overwrite the native2ascii binary with our own binary and executable code.
 In the application go to `FQDN:8080/todo/new` and create a few todos.
-Then click the link for 'Upload Files' and upload zip-slip-datadog_example.zip
-   Now click 'My Files' and you will see `root_of_repo/public` and one file good.txt.
+Then click the link for 'Upload Files' and upload zip-slip-datadog_example.zip Now click 'My Files' and you will see `root_of_repo/public` and one file, good.txt.
 The new native2ascii binary will overwrite the Java binary by traversing the host directory structure outside of the upload (public) directory.
    Now add another todo and you will see Gotcha! instead of your todo as we have